tmns/never-forget-app/README.md

 Never Forget is a spaced repetition learning app designed to be as simple as possible to use!
 It features a card based learning interface, as this is a rather familiar method of learning for folks.
 So far, a [CLI version](https://github.com/tmns/never-forget-cli) and the [backend server](https://github.com/tmns/never-forget-server) have been fully implemented - so feel free to play around with both while things are tied together here.

+The application has been built with the help of React, Material, Formik, Apollo, and Express (Node).

 So far, most of the main functionality has been implemented.
 You can:

 * Create an account (ie, a user)